syscl/LinuxLand/README.md

 # Tips for improving experience on mainstream GNU/Linux

-This project targets at making Ubuntu/Fedora easy to use.
+This project aim at making Ubuntu/Debian/Fedora easy to use.
 Improvements will keep adding to the repo, wish you enjoy it.

 Don't hesitate to suggest if you have any good ideas.

 # Tested Models
+This is just the models that I tested/verify my changes, but not limited to any machines with the same system.

 - Dell Precision M3800/XPS 15 9530
 - Dell XPS 13 9350/9360